-- WebWork: problem sets will be assigned weekly.
+WebWork: problem sets will be assigned weekly.
 In order for your grades to be recorded properly, you have to access problem sets through Canvas.
-To allow for minor illnesses, technical difficulties with WebWork, etc.), the WebWork part of your grade will be 110% of your total WebWork score\, so that you can miss up to 10% of WebWork and still get full credit. (\If this is more than 20 points, your WebWork score will be 20.) - Additional WebWork practice: WebWork will also be used for prerequisite review questions, additional practice problems, etc. These are for your own practice and will not be graded.
-To distinguish them from the required for credit assignments, the additional practice sets will be labelled AP1, AP2, ..., and the required homework sets will be labelled HW1, HW2, ....
-The first additional practice set (AP1, not graded) will be an introduction to WebWork, for those who have not used it previously. - Longform homework assignments will be due, tentatively, on Wednesdays, Sept.
-22, Oct 6, Nov.
-3, and Nov.
-24. Each assignment will be posted at least a week in advance.
+To allow for minor illnesses, technical difficulties with WebWork, etc.), the WebWork part of your grade will be 110% of your total WebWork score^{}, so that you can miss al most 10% of WebWork and still get full credit. (^{}If this is more than 20 points, your WebWork score will be 20.)

+- Additional WebWork practice: WebWork will also be used for prerequisite review questions, additional practice problems, etc. These are for your own practice and will not be graded.
+To distinguish them from the required for credit assignments, the additional practice sets will be labelled AP1, AP2, ..., and the required homework sets will be labelled HW1, HW2, The first additional practice set (AP1, not graded) will be an introduction to WebWork, for those who have not used it previously. - Longform homework assignments will be assigned biweekly (so that there should be 6 such assignments in total).
+Each assignment will be posted at least a week in advance.
 Your solutions are to be uploaded to Canvas and will be graded online.
 Late assignments will not be accepted.
-To allow for minor illnesses and other emergencies, the lowest Longform score will be dropped with no questions asked. - The midterm will be held, tentatively, on Wednesday, October 20, in class (same time, same classroom).
-If there are significant scheduling issues (e.g., students writing 3 or more midterms on the same day), please let me know and I can try to reschedule.
-Please be aware, however, that the UBC's exam hardship policy applies only to final exams (not midterms), and that it is not always possible to avoid situations such as having 2 midterms on the same day. - The final examination will be held in December, The date of the final examination will be announced by the Registar later in the term.
-The current plan is for the final exam to be written in person, as a closed-book exam with no books, notes, or electronic devices allowed.
-(If the plan changes, I will update you as soon as possible.)
-Attendance is mandatory, so you should not make any travel plans before the exam date is announced. - Engagement surveys: twice during the semester, tentatively in late September and again in early November, there will be short surveys of your engagement in the course.
+To allow for minor illnesses and other emergencies, the lowest Longform score will be dropped with no questions asked. - The final examination will be held in December, The date of the final examination will be announced by the Registar later in the term.
+The final exam will be open-book.
+The length and difficulty level of the exam will be about the same as is customary in this course, so that you should be able to complete it in the 2.5 hour period assigned by the Registar.
+However, I plan to extend the exam submission period to 24 hours, to allow for issues such as time zone conflicts and internet connectivity problems. - Engagement surveys: twice during the semester, tentatively in late September and again in early November, I will ask you to describe your engagement in the course.
 I will use the results to fine-tune the course structure, and will follow up with you if I have concerns about your level of engagement.
 These will be worth 5% of your grade.
-Completing the surveys (regardless of your answers) is sufficient for full credit.
+For full credit, you need to be engaged in the course (any of the "suggested learning strategies" described above would be sufficient) and you need to complete the surveys.